GarethCOliver/gco-delegate-sd-jwt/README.md

 # Delegate SD-JWTs

 This is the working area for the individual draft of Delegate SD-JWTs.

+# Contribution

+Please reach out to gco@google.com while this is in individual draft.

 # Implementations